ForgeGit/ignite_wotlk/README.md

 #### **Tl,dr:**

 TTW Mages are disproportionally affected by ignite munching when compared to FFB mages.

-On ~50% of all fights, your ignite damage will be doing less damage than expected.
+On ~50% of fights, your ignite damage will be doing less damage than what it should.
+(More munch than vomit)

+On ~10% of fights, your ignite damage will be doing more damage than what it should.
+(More vomit than munch)

 ### Part 1 - The ignite formula